-The Fund reports annually on stewardship activity undertaken during the year in its report and accounts.
+The Fund reports annually on voting activity undertaken during the year in its Annual Report and accounts which can be found here.

-In the event of significant engagements through any given year the voting activity would be recorded in the fund's annual report.
+In the event of significant engagements through any given year the stewardship activity would be recorded in the fund's annual report.